![]() deutsches Glossar |

 which a route is established by a

-locking sequence which is effected by permanent and conditional lockings between switches and signals. (see also: ROUTE-RELATED_LOCKING)
+locking sequence which is effected by permanent and conditional lockings between points and signals. (see also: ROUTE-RELATED_LOCKING)

 A control system in which the local interlockings are remote-controlled